Glen-Sasek-PCC-Student/CS-161B-Linux-Labs/Linux Lab 1.md

 ## Instructions for Lab 1

-Watch the videos in Module 6, Lesson **Linux Tutorials** before you do this Lab 1\.
 Read Chapters 1 and 2 in the [PCC Linux and Vim Manual](https://docs.google.com/document/d/1Ap4xFkNUkUbi7kYteg0KEIu9I9_hAuDZBtubA3ExxLM/edit?usp=sharing) to prepare for this lab.

 1. login to PCC Linux Server (**cslinux.pcc.edu**).